THE DOME OF THE ROCK

 This trip became in this way, a community trip as well as a personal journey.

-We flew out of Burlington, Vermont on February 13th, to arrive in Tel Aviv on the 14th.
-Sidi’s son’s Mahdi and Ahmad greeted us with palpably loving hearts.
+We flew out of Burlington, Vermont on February 13th, to arrive in Tel Aviv on the 14th and We were greeted with palpably loving hearts.
 We felt so deeply welcomed and as the trip progressed, we truly felt like part of the family.

 I offered to carry the du’as of this caravan of souls with me to pray in the Holy Land and collected 10 pages of beautiful heart-felt du’as.
 In the past, beloveds have taken my prayers with them on their Hajj or Umra and I remember how incredibly grateful I was that they would do this for me.
 Now I had a chance to give this gift to some of my sisters and brothers.